11 minute read

 Get started monitoring Kafka with Datadog

-If you don’t yet have a Datadog account, you can and start to monitor Kafka right away.
+If you don’t yet have a Datadog account, you can and start monitoring Kafka right away.